goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 I wanted to help, but the only realistic option at this point was a rewrite.
 I had to make sure they were open to the idea.

 "How about we do it together?
-But I don’t understand this code.
+But I don't understand this code.
 Mind if we start from scratch?"

 "Sure!"

 So we paired up.

 I asked the engineer to take the keyboard.
-They’d write all the code --- I’d just watch.
+They'd write all the code --- I'd just watch.

 We started with the simplest possible behaviour expected from the component.
 Wrote _one_ test.
-We saw it fail, which is important because it told us the test actually checked what we cared about, then wrote just enough code to make it pass.
+We saw it fail, which is important because it told us the test checked what we cared about, then wrote just enough code to make it pass.

 The engineer reached for the browser.